semaphoreci/docs/docs/essentials/deploying-with-promotions.md

             - echo 'Deploying to production!'
 ```

-In the Semaphore web interface, you will see a Production Deploy button.
+In the Semaphore web interface, you will see a "Production Deploy" button.
 You can promote the Production Deploy target from the UI at any point, even
 while the pipeline that owns that target is still running.

-When you promote a revision, Semaphore records the time and name of the person
+When you promote a revision, Semaphore records the time and the name of the user
-who initiated it and proceeds by executing the pipeline defined in
+who initiated it, and proceeds to execute the pipeline defined in
 `production-deploy.yml`.

 Note that [all pipeline features][pipeline-reference] are available in delivery
-pipelines, same as in `semaphore.yml`.
+pipelines, like in `semaphore.yml`.
 This enables you to chain multiple
 pipelines together and automate complex workflows.

 ## Continuous deployment with auto-promotions